-- 08/05/03 During a visit to Islamabad, Chinese Vice Minister Cai assured Pakistan that Beijing's normalization of relations with India would not affect China's "time tested and close relationship with Pakistan." - 08/04/03 Pakistani PM Jamali said that Pakistan-based terrorist organizations such as Lashkar-e-Taiba had been "closed and sealed" and that Islamabad could "prove" that it did not support terrorism. - 07/30/03 Indian Defense Minister Fernandes indicated that "The situation along the [Kashmiri Line of Control] remains unchanged," and he claimed that about 3,000 "terrorists" were being trained in camps on the Pakistani side.
-On the same day, India's Junior Home Minister accused the Pakistani intelligence agency of "making attempts to revive militancy in Punjab." - 07/29/03 During a visit to New Delhi, U.S. Chairman of the Joint Chiefs of Staff Gen. Myers said that "India's refusal to send troops [to Iraq] does not bother" the United States, and that "robust Indo-U.S. military exercises" will continue. - 07/26/03 A spokesman for the Pakistani Foreign Ministry accused India of "trying to disrupt relations between Pakistan and Afghanistan" through the organization and financing of terrorists acts in Afghanistan. - 07/25/03 Indian Foreign Minister Sinha said that "Pakistan's links with terrorism have not ended" and that "there cannot be meaningful dialogue at any level" if "cross-border terrorism" continues.
+- 07/29/03 During a visit to New Delhi, U.S. Chairman of the Joint Chiefs of Staff Gen. Myers said that "India's refusal to send troops [to Iraq] does not bother" the United States, and that "robust Indo-U.S. military exercises" will continue. - 07/26/03 A spokesman for the Pakistani Foreign Ministry accused India of "trying to disrupt relations between Pakistan and Afghanistan" through the organization and financing of terrorists acts in Afghanistan. - 07/25/03 Indian Foreign Minister Sinha said that "Pakistan's links with terrorism have not ended" and that "there cannot be meaningful dialogue at any level" if "cross-border terrorism" continues.
 On the same day, at least 23 people were killed in separatist violence in Indian Kashmir. - 07/23/03 Secretary of State Powell reportedly conveyed a message to Indian Foreign Minister Sinha that the United States may be working on a new U.N. resolution that would provide a broader mandate on Iraq.
 On the same day, Indian Defense Minister Fernandes vowed that recent separatist attacks in the Kashmir region would not be allowed to derail the India-Pakistan peace initiative underway. - 07/22/03 Indian Deputy PM Advani denied any "lack of coordination" between New Delhi and the government of the Jammu and Kashmir state, saying that there was "absolutely no difference" between the central government and the state with regard to security and economic policies.
 On the same day, militants attacked an Indian army camp in Kashmir, killing 7 soldiers, including a general.
 New Delhi blamed the attack on the Pakistan-based Lashkar-e-Taiba terrorist group, and India's Junior Home Minister indicated that there had been no significant change in "terrorist activities" in Kashmir as compared to 2002. - 07/21/03 Two explosions in Indian Kashmir killed at least 7 Hindu pilgrims and injured 20 others.
 On the same day, a bus bombing in suburban Mumbai killed four and injured 42.
-India blamed the attack on an offshoot of the Lashkar-e-Taiba terrorist group.
-Also, the U.S. Export-Import Bank extended a \$75 million loan guarantee to the Indian Oil Corporation to support the export of U.S. technology, equipment, and services to build a petrochemical refinery in India. - 07/20/03 Indian PM Vajpayee met with leading Pakistani Islamist politician Maulana Fazlur Rehman in New Delhi to discuss issues of mutual concern.
-Rehman reportedly accepted the idea of converting the Kashmiri Line of Control into an international border.
-On the same day, the head of research for the International Monetary Fund warned that India's high and growing public debt ratio - between 80 and 90 percent - could reduce the country's annual economic growth rate to below 5%.
+India blamed the attack on an offshoot of the Lashkar-e-Taiba terrorist group. - 07/20/03 Indian PM Vajpayee met with leading Pakistani Islamist politician Maulana Fazlur Rehman in New Delhi to discuss issues of mutual concern.
+On the same day, the head of research for the International Monetary Fund warned that India's high and growing public debt ratio between 80 and 90 percent - could reduce the country's annual economic growth rate to below 5%. - 07/19/03 A report of the World Bank lauded India's "impressive progress" in increasing incomes and living standards, but warned that the trend cannot be sustained unless there is "an acceleration of reforms." - 07/17/03 A report of the U.S. Bureau of Immigration and Citizenship indicated that more than 71,000 Indian immigrants were admitted to the United States in 2002, a number second only to those coming from Mexico. - 07/15/03 Full diplomatic relations between New Delhi and Islamabad were restored after an 18-month hiatus when the new Indian ambassador arrived in Pakistan. - 07/14/03 India rejected an American request to send peacekeeping troops to Iraq, saying it would only consider doing so under an "explicit" UN mandate.